 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate Marginal Revolution Right-Center Biased based on editorial positions that favor free-market economics.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Founded in 2003, Marginal Revolution is an economic blog founded by Tyler Cowan and Alex Tabarrok.
 According to their about page, Tyler Cowan is “Holbert L. Harris Professor of Economics at George Mason University and also Director of the Mercatus Center.”
-Cowen also writes the “Economic Scene” column for The New York Times and since July 2016 has been a regular opinion columnist at Bloomberg Opinion.
+Cowen also writes the “Economic Scene” column for The New York Times and, since July 2016, has been a regular opinion columnist at Bloomberg Opinion.

 Alex Tabarrok is “Bartley J. Madden Chair in Economics at the Mercatus Center and a professor of economics at George Mason University.”
-Tabarrok is director of research for the Oakland, California based think tank the Independent Institute.
+Tabarrok is director of research for the Oakland, California-based think tank, the Independent Institute.

 Funded by / Ownership